Lancia Dedra: History

 When the Dedra was launched, it was a good time for Lancia: The Thema had been facelifted a year earlier, and despite being on the market for five years was selling well, the Delta launched initially in 1979, due to its continued success in rally competition was living a second youth, and the Y10 had a slight restyling and good sales.
 However, the Dedra was not a strong success outside Italy.
 A major facelift in 1993 did little to boost the car's sales success and the whole Lancia range including the Dedra was withdrawn from right hand drive markets a year later.
 From 1994 the car was also sold as a station wagon, developed by French coachbuilders Heuliez.
 The Dedra remained reasonably popular in the Italian market until it was replaced by the all-new Lybra in 1999.

-A total of 418,150 Dedra saloons and 44,488 Dedra stationwagons were manufactured during its production run.
+A total of 418,150 Dedra saloons and 44,488 Dedra station wagons were manufactured during its production run.